-The Growth Mindset Advantage for Higher Education
+The Advantage of a Growth Mindset in Higher Education

 By: Nicole Verrett, Vice President of Business Development

-The Growth Mindset Advantage
+The Advantage of a Growth Mindset

 The strongest and most effective leaders cultivate a growth mindset within their team—a belief that intelligence, talent, and capability are not fixed, but can evolve through effort, feedback, and learning.
 This approach isn’t just a personal philosophy, but a strategic solution for institutions that are navigating disruption in the industry.